EESSI/docs/docs/using_eessi/building_on_eessi.md

 ```

 !!!
 Note
     We use EasyBuild's default behaviour in optimizing for the host architecture.
-Since the EESSI initalization script also loads the EESSI stack that is optimized for your host architecture, this matches nicely.
+Since the EESSI initialization script also loads the EESSI stack that is optimized for your host architecture, this matches nicely.
 However, if you work on a cluster with heterogeneous node types, you have to realize you can only use these builds on the same architecture as where you build them.
 You can use different `EASYBUILD_INSTALLPATH`s if you want to build for different host architectures.

 ### Building
 Now, you are ready to build.
 For example, at the time of writing, `netCDF-4.9.0-gompi-2022a.eb` was not in the EESSI environment yet, so you can build it yourself: